 Miik's dresses are made MicroModal® which is an ethical fabric made by a company called Lenzing.
 You can read all about Modal on The Eco Hub.

 They custom mill our fabrics locally, from sustainable sources like bamboo and beech trees.
-When choosing fibres, they look for high quality and low environmental impact.
-They are aligned with the CanopyStyle initiative, whose goal is to eliminate fibre sourcing from the trees of ancient and endangered forests.
+When choosing fibers, they look for high quality and low environmental impact.
+They are aligned with the CanopyStyle initiative, whose goal is to eliminate fiber sourcing from the trees of ancient and endangered forests.

 All of their garments are made within 50km of their office and they do all the milling, dyeing, cutting, and sewing right here in Canada.
 This reduces their carbon footprint substantially.
 And by manufacturing in Canada, they can ensure a respectful, safe working environment where people are paid fairly and treated well.

-I own a few items from Miik—they are very well made, soft, comfy and really just make me feel pretty good.
+I own a few items from Miik — they are very well made, soft, comfy, and really just make me feel pretty good.
 Along with dresses, you can also find blazers, tunics, jumpsuits are more.
-Sizes XS-XL.

 All the dresses are ethically made in Bali from sustainably sourced fabrics like LENZING™ and ECOVERO™.

-ECOVERO™ is viscose, made sustainably.
+ECOVERO™ is viscose, and made sustainably.
 Created from renewable and sustainably managed wood pulp, LENZING™ ECOVERO™ uses 88% less water than mainstream viscose and is fully traceable, meaning no old-growth forests are cleared to create it.
-Their Lenzing certified Modal® fabric is harvested from FSC-certified plots.
+Their Lenzing-certified Modal® fabric is harvested from FSC-certified plots.